Cognigy/Documentation/docs/insights/overview.md

 Cognigy.AI offers both integrated analytics dashboards, as well as an OData access, allowing you to build your own dashboards, by retrieving your raw analytics data.

-As of release v4.10, Cognigy provides a completely new designed Analytics solution for Insights.

 <figure>
   <img class="image-center" src="../../../_assets/insights/overview.png" width="100%" />